-4. A co-named insured on automobile insurance policy has implied authority to waive UM/UIM benefits as result of express authority to purchase insurance policy on behalf of co-named insured.
-Johnson, 2017 CO 68, ¶¶ 22-24.
+6. A co-named insured on an automobile insurance policy has implied authority to waive UM/UIM benefits as result of express authority to purchase the insurance policy on behalf of another co-named insured.
+Johnson, \P 22-24, 396 P.3d at 656.

-5. The Third Restatement provides that an agent's interpretation of the principal's manifestations must be reasonable.
+7. The Third Restatement provides that an agent's interpretation of the principal's manifestations must be reasonable.
 RESTATEMENT (THIRD) OF AGENCY § 2.02(2), (3) (2006).